tj/should.js/Readme.md

 ```

 *should.js* uses EcmaScript 5 very extensively so any browser that support ES5 is supported.
 (IE <=8 not supported).
+See [kangax's compat table](http://kangax.github.io/es5-compat-table) to know which exactly.

 You can easy install it with again npm or bower:
 ```